About Mysore Style

 Sequences

-A set of 6 sequences of asanas, was developed through which, when practiced regularly over months and years, offer infinite ways for a practitioners explore deeper learning, know oneself, and become established in yoga.
+A set of 6 sequences of asanas was developed through which, when practiced regularly over months and years, offer infinite ways for practitioners to explore deeper learning, know oneself, and become established in yoga.

 The name "Ashtanga Yoga" is not referring so much to the sequences of postures typically used, but rather has more to do with the lineage, and traditions of learning yoga.
 The Sanskrit meaning is "eight limbs" in Patanjali's yoga sutras.